gruntwork-io/docs/docs/reference/modules/terraform-aws-cache/elastic-cache/elastic-cache.md

   # cluster.
 For the standard Gruntwork VPC setup, these should be the CIDR blocks
   # of the private app subnet in this VPC plus the private subnet in the mgmt VPC.
   allow_connections_from_cidr_blocks = <INPUT REQUIRED>

+  # Name of the cache engine to be used for this cache cluster.
+Valid values are
+  # memcached or redis.
+  engine = <INPUT REQUIRED>

+  # Version number of ElasticCache cluster to use.
+  engine_version = <INPUT REQUIRED>

   # The compute and memory capacity of the nodes (e.g. cache.m3.medium).
   instance_type = <INPUT REQUIRED>